cyonii/movie-face/README.md

 # Movie Face

-> This project is basically a web UI to browse [The Movie Database (TMDB)](http://developers.themoviedb.org/) API.
-It has filtering, and search functions that helps to narrow down a query.
+> This project is a web UI to browse [The Movie Database (TMDB)](http://developers.themoviedb.org/).
+It features filtering, and search functions that helps to narrow down a query.

 ![screenshot](./doc/images/screenshot-1.png)